Pratt Institute: Revitalization and growth

-As a result of closing the costly School of Engineering, the school was able to get out of debt and on the track to financial success.
+By closing the costly School of Engineering, the school was able to clear its debt and get on the track to financial success.
 Funds were allocated for campus-wide beautification projects and restoration and modernization of historic buildings, starting with Memorial Hall.
 Part of the beautification projects included adding the Pratt Institute Sculpture Park in 1999 where contemporary art sculptures are placed throughout the campus lawns and gardens, making it the largest contemporary sculpture park in New York City.
-Pratt also began a partnership with Munson-Williams-Proctor and Delaware College of Art and Design for art students to study for two years at either campus and finish their degrees at Pratt's School of Art and Design in Brooklyn.
+Pratt began a partnership with Pratt Munson College of Art and Design and Delaware College of Art and Design for art students to study for two years at either campus and finish their degrees at Pratt's School of Art and Design in Brooklyn.
 During the 1990s the school was able to increase enrollment by twenty-five percent, from approximately 3,000 students in 1990 to 4,000 students in 2000.

 Vincent A. Stabile, a 1940 graduate of the School of Engineering, donated about $13 million to Pratt, the largest donation made by any alumnus in the college's history, with the request to President Schutte that the donation be used to reopen the School of Engineering.
-President Schutte rejected Mr. Stabile's request but instead allocated the funds to construct a new residence hall named in the donor's honor.
-From the mid-1980s to the 2000s Pratt experienced the transition from being mainly a commuter school to become a residential school through the construction of new residence halls Cannoneer Court, Pantas Hall, and Stabile Hall.
+President Schutte rejected Stabile's request and allocated his funds to construct a new residence hall named in his honor.
+From the mid-1980s to the 2000s Pratt experienced the transition from being mainly a commuter school to becoming a residential school through the construction of new residence halls Cannoneer Court, Pantas Hall, and Stabile Hall.